EDCD/EDDI/SpeechResponder/Variables.md

     - `environment` the commander's current environment.
 Can be one of "Docked", "Landed", "Normal space", "Supercruise" or "Witch space"
     - `horizons` true when the game version is 'Horizons'
     - `vehicle` the vehicle that is under the commander's control.
-Can be one of "Ship", "SRV" or "Fighter"
+Can be one of "Ship", "SRV", "Fighter", "Taxi", "Multicrew", or "On Foot"

 ## EDDI states